Officers and Directors

 Karin Warren, board secretary, is the Herzog Family Chair of Environmental Studies & Science at Randolph College.
 She earned a B.S. in Meteorology from Cornell University, and M.S. and Ph.D. degrees in Energy and Resources from the University of California at Berkeley, where she held a Department of Energy Global Change Fellowship.
 At Randolph College, she developed the BA and BS degree programs, and has chaired the Environmental Studies & Science department since 2002.
 Her areas of interest include energy and sustainable development, climate and global change, community resilience, Environmental Studies & Science pedagogy, and quantitative environmental methods.

-James Easley Edmunds, II is a fourth-generation farmer, raising cattle, grain, hay, and timber on family farm.
+James Easley Edmunds, II is a fourth-generation farmer, raising cattle, grain, hay, and timber on his family’s farm.
 He is also a member of the Virginia House of Delegates District 60, where he is currently serving his 7th term, and is a member of several committees including the Natural Resources Committee.
 James has been named a Distinguished Advocate for Virginia Business by the Virginia Chamber of Commerce in 2013, 2014, 2015, 2016, 2017, 2018, and 2019.

 Past Directors